 - Blood Tests: To assess liver function and check for viral infections.

-- Imaging Tests: Ultrasound, CT scans, or MRIs can visualize liver abnormalities.
+- Imaging Tests: Ultrasound scan, CT scans, or MRIs can visualize liver abnormalities.

 - Liver Biopsy: A small sample of liver tissue may be taken to determine the extent of damage.